INSTRUMENTS LIMITED STANDARD CONDITIONS FOR THE SUPPLY OF GOODS

 1.1 Definitions.
 In these Conditions, the following definitions apply: Business Day: a day (other than a Saturday, Sunday or public holiday) when banks in London are open for business.

-Conditions: the terms and conditions set out in this document as amended from time to time in accordance with clause 13.6.
+Conditions: The terms and conditions set out in this document as amended from time to time in accordance with clause 13.6.

 Contract: the contract between the Supplier and the Customer for the sale and purchase of the Goods in accordance with these Conditions.